Epileptic Woman Celebrates a Seizure-Free Life

 Epilepsy is a chronic disorder of the brain that affects people in every country of the world.
 It is characterized by recurring seizures.
 Seizures are brief episodes of involuntary shaking that may involve a part of the body or the entire body.
 They are sometimes accompanied by loss of consciousness and control of bowel or bladder function.

 These episodes are caused by excessive electrical discharges in a group of brain cells.
 Different parts of the brain can be the site of such discharges.
 Seizures can vary from the briefest lapses of attention or muscle jerks, to severe and prolonged convulsions.
 Seizures can also vary in frequency, from less than one per year to several per day.

-Almost 500 new cases of epilepsy are diagnosed every day in the United States.
+According to the Epilepsy Foundation, some 400 new cases of epilepsy are diagnosed every day in the United States.
 One in 26 Americans will develop epilepsy in their lifetime.
-An estimated three million Americans and 65 million people worldwide currently live with epilepsy.
+An estimated 3.4 million Americans and 65 million people worldwide currently live with epilepsy.

 “I am more than grateful.
 Dr. Fried is number one on my list.
 I worship him.
-If it wasn’t for him, I wouldn’t be anywhere near where I am,” said Conklin.
+If it wasn’t for him, I wouldn’t be anywhere near where I am,” said Stephanie.

-“Being able to keep up with the kids really took a lot out of me,” said Conklin.
-But after her surgery with Dr. Fried she reported, “It has brought me back to feeling almost normal and not feeling different from anyone else.”
+“Being able to keep up with the kids really took a lot out of me,” said Stephanie.
+But after her surgery with Dr. Fried she said, “It has brought me back to feeling almost normal and not feeling different from anyone else.”